Afghan generation knows only conflict as war turns 18

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Afghanistan’s war cost 13-year-old shoe shiner Hameedullah his education.
-Poverty forced Sabir, 11, to flee home and sell dried fruits on Kabul’s streets.
+KABUL: Afghanistan´s war cost 13-year-old shoe shiner Hameedullah his education.
+Poverty forced Sabir, 11, to flee home and sell dried fruits on Kabul´s streets.
 Niyamathullah, 9, hangs out in a park, looking for work.

 Such is the lot of many a child in Afghanistan, which this week passes another sombre milestone.
 On Monday, the conflict turned 18, meaning every single Afghan child now has known only war.